codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 ## Set Expectations/Parameters (was *Plan Your Journey*)

 * Write the summary/abstract first.
-It is your chance to set the expectations/parameters of the talk.
+It's your chance to set the expectations/parameters of the talk.
 * Language matters:
     * Is your talk informal? a funny rant? a creative flight of fancy?
 Communicate that in the summary.
     * I use "executive summary" to enforce an overview of a topic (as opposed to a training session).